awsdocs/aws-cdk-guide/v2/resources.md

 ------

-Results of `Vpc.fromLookup()` are cached in the project's `cdk.context.json` file\. \(See [Runtime context](context.md)\.\) Commit this file to version control so that your app will continue to refer to the same Amazon VPC\.
+Results of `Vpc.fromLookup()` are cached in the project's `cdk.context.json` file\. \(See [Context values and the AWS CDK](context.md)\.\) Commit this file to version control so that your app will continue to refer to the same Amazon VPC\.
 This works even if you later change the attributes of your VPCs in a way that would result in a different VPC being selected\.
 This is particularly important if you're deploying the stack in an environment that doesn't have access to the AWS account that defines the VPC, such as [CDK Pipelines](cdk_pipeline.md)\.

 Although you can use an external resource anywhere you'd use a similar resource defined in your AWS CDK app, you cannot modify it\.
 For example, calling `addToResourcePolicy` \(Python: `add_to_resource_policy`\) on an external `s3.Bucket` does nothing\.